Uniforms of the U.S. Army and Marine Corps in World War II.

 The rank badges for officers consisted of gold or silver metal badges worn on the shoulders or on the right side (both sides for generals) of the shirt collar, on the left front of the overseas cap and sometimes on the front and back of the steel helmet.

-Officers wore metal arms-of-service badges on both lapels, while other ranks wore them only on the left side, as well as on the left front of the overseas cap.
+Officers wore metal arms-of-service badges on both lapels, while other ranks wore them only on the left side, and on the left front of the overseas cap.

 All ranks wore colored cords on the campaign hat and colored piping on the overseas cap, which indicated the wearer’s respective arms of service category.